tile38/tile38.github.io/docs/topics/filter-expressions.md

 INTERSECTS fleet WHERE 'class.match("driver:*")' BOUNDS 30 -120 40 -100
 ```

+### Regular expression matching

+WHERE expressions support the `=~` operator for regex matching to match string values in fields or GeoJSON properties within objects.
+For example, `WHERE properties.name =~ 'truck.*'` filters objects where the 'name' property matches the pattern, and `WHERE field_name =~ 'value.*'` works similarly for fields.

 ### GeoJSON Properties

 Expressions can be used to filter on the "properties" member of a GeoJSON Feature.